Dynamic Catalog

 Learn how to create a REST API endpoint on your game backend for dynamic catalogs.
 Understand the request/response structure, data models, configuration steps, and debugging tools to deliver personalized, real-time catalogs to players.

 To use dynamic catalogs, you need to create a REST API endpoint on your game backend.
-Stash calls this endpoint and passes a player ID to you, which determines what to show individual players in the webshop.
+Stash calls this endpoint and sends the player ID, which you can use to determine what each player should see in the webshop.

-There are no strict limits on your dynamic catalog payload—just follow the base format detailed below.
-Add any metadata you need (e.g., item attributes).
-Stash's dynamic catalog is fully customizable; contact our team if you need advanced features.
+There are no strict limits on your dynamic catalog payload; just follow the base format outlined below.
+You can add any metadata you need (e.g., item attributes).
+The dynamic catalog is fully customizable; contact our team if you need advanced features.

 Catalog endpoint

-Whenever a player visits your webshop, Stash will send a GET request to your game server to retrieve a player-specific catalog.
+Whenever a player visits your webshop, Stash sends a GET request to your game server to retrieve a player-specific catalog.

 Request